 Responding quickly to customers’ social media comments and questions can be a boon for brands.
 Over a third of social media users expect brands to respond to concerns within 30 minutes.

-Read on to find out how to get a faster response time for your social media agency and make your customers happier.
+Read on to find out how to get a faster response time for your social media agency and offer better customer service.

 Before you make any drastic changes, note your team’s current response times and assess where you can improve.

 Social media platforms like Facebook allow you to track your average response times and percentages.

 But if your brand uses more social channels than just Facebook—or if you want more detailed metrics—you’ll need a third-party tool.

 If you use Agorapulse, you can check your team response times easily.

 Navigate to the Reports dashboard, and scroll down to the Response Time section.
 There, you can see the number of comments and messages each team member has reviewed, deleted, and replied to, including their average response time.